 Prague still dines with a relaxed dress code, and reservations are necessary at only the new generation of upmarket spots.
 Although you should have little trouble making a phone reservation in English at modem establishments, it might otherwise be easier to reserve in person.

-Etiquette: It is absolutely normal to share a table with strangers, particularly in less expensive restaurants.
-It will not be considered rude for another party to join you at your table if seats are free.
-There is no dress code and you can visit even the most luxurious restaurant in casual clothes (although there are a few exceptions).
+It is absolutely normal to share a table with strangers, particularly in less expensive restaurants.
+It will not be rude for another party to join you at your table if seats are free.
+There is no dress code, and you can visit even the most luxurious restaurant in casual clothes (although there are a few exceptions).

-Tipping: Check if your bill includes a service charge (usually around 10 per cent).
-If it does, then obviously there is no need to tip twice.
-Otherwise it is customary to round the bill up to the nearest CZK (for example, if you are given a bill for 284 CZK, leave 300 CZK).
-However, where service charge has not been included, especially in more luxurious restaurants, staff expect you to leave 10 per cent of the bill.
+Check if your bill includes a service charge (usually around 10 per cent).
+If it does, then obviously, there is no need to tip twice.
+Otherwise, it is customary to round the bill up to the nearest CZK (for example, if you are given a 284 CZK, leave 300 CZK).
+However, where a service charge has not been included, staff expect you to leave 10 per cent of the bill, especially in more luxurious restaurants.

-Paying your bill: Many restaurants will accept euros and obviously local currency as well.
+Many restaurants will accept euros and obviously local currency as well.
 Paying by credit card is generally possible in most restaurants but less in cheaper places.
-Service charges (VAT is usually already included) may be added to your bill, so it pays to read the menu carefully in order to avoid a surprise.
+Service charges (VAT is usually already included) may be added to your bill, so it pays to read the menu carefully to avoid a surprise.

-Smoking: In the Czech Republic smoking is prohibited in schools, cinemas, theatres, sports facilities, state offices and other public spaces such as bus and tram stops.
+In the Czech Republic, smoking is prohibited in schools, cinemas, theatres, sports facilities, state offices and other public spaces such as bus and tram stops.
 Restaurants usually have smoking and non-smoking areas.

-Restaurants Overcharging: When dining in Prague restaurants, you might occasionally find that your bill ends up costing you more than you had expected.
+When dining in Prague restaurants, you might occasionally find that your bill ends up costing you more than you had expected.
 It is wise to double-check your bill, and before you make an order, make sure that you know that are no extra cover charges and tips or taxes.
-At tourist places you might be charged extra for items like baskets of bread, ketchup etc.
+At tourist places, you might be charged extra for items like baskets of bread, ketchup etc.